trufnetwork/sdk-go/docs/stream-permissions.md

 ## Network Writer Role for Stream Creation

-To ensure the integrity and quality of data streams on the Truf Network, the creation of new streams (both primitive and composed) is a permissioned operation.
+To ensure the integrity and quality of data streams on the TRUF.NETWORK, the creation of new streams (both primitive and composed) is a permissioned operation.
 This process is governed by a **`system:network_writer`** role within the network's role-based access control (RBAC) system.

 Only wallets that are members of the `system:network_writer` role are authorized to deploy new streams using the SDK's `DeployStream` or `BatchDeployStreams` functions.